 Strategy The investment manager actively manages short positions on futures and forward contracts to take advantage of potential interest rate rises.

 - Credit

 - Derivatives

+- Management

 - Interest rate

-- Management

-Market
+- Market

+- Risks typically associated with unusual market conditions

+- Counterparty

-- Counterparty - Liquidity
+- Liquidity

 Suitability Designed for investors who understand the risks of the sub-fund and plan to invest for at least 2 years.